 In the case of spouses and life partners, it helps, too, to ensure that both parties are involved in the household finances and retirement planning, thus ensuring your plans don’t derail in the off-chance life throws you a curveball, according to Newey.
 “Two people should be taking turns keeping track of the finances,” she said.
 “One of the most devastating things is when there’s a loss of the person who was managing the purse.
 The survivor is in a fog and devastated and that’s when they get behind the curve.”

-So it might pay to reconsider if you’re planning to keep your money resolution secret, whether that means opening up the budget conversation with your family, telling a friend about your plan, or connecting with a financial professional for guidance.
+As such, it might be wise to declare your money resolution goals out loud, whether that means opening up to your family, talking to a friend, or connecting with a financial professional for guidance.

 Online resources for financial resolutions